syncfusion-content/maui-docs/MAUI/LinearGauge/scale.md

 {% endtabs %}

-You can see that the axis values are displayed from 100 to 0 as the axis track is inversed.
+You can see that the scale values are displayed from 100 to 0 as the scale track is inversed.

 ![Inverse linear gauge for axis](images/axis/axis_inversed.PNG)

-## Change axis track visibility
+## Change scale track visibility

-You can hide the axis track by setting the [`ShowLine`]() property to false.
+You can hide the scale track by setting the [`ShowLine`]() property to false.
 The default value of this property is true.

 {% tabs %}